 The Taliban were the de facto authorities in Afghanistan from 1996-2001 before they were overthrown by a North Atlantic Treaty Organization coalition of military forces.
 During their insurgency against the internationally recognized Afghan government, the Taliban perpetrated likely crimes against humanity and war crimes while Afghan security forces and members of the United States military and Central Intelligence Agency also committed likely war crimes.

-On 6 October 2025 the UN Human Rights Council adopted a resolution establishing an independent investigative mechanism to collect, preserve and analyze evidence of international crimes and other serious violations of international law in Afghanistan, and to prepare case files for future proceedings.
-Once operational, this mechanism will be the only international body examining abuses committed not only by the Taliban, but also by officials of the former government, international forces, non-state armed groups and others.
+In October 2025 the international community took steps to advance accountability by establishing, through the UN Human Rights Council, an independent investigative mechanism (IIM-A) to collect, preserve and analyze evidence of international crimes and other serious violations of international law in Afghanistan.
+Once operational, the IIM-A will be the only international body examining abuses committed by the Taliban, former government officials, international forces and other armed groups.

 The Taliban’s distortion of religious principles to justify discriminatory and persecutory policies, coupled with restrictions on fundamental freedoms and impunity for past and ongoing violations and abuses, significantly heightens the risk of further human rights violations and atrocity crimes.
 The institutionalized marginalization of women and girls and widespread discrimination and violence against them likely amounts to gender persecution, a crime against humanity.
-Amid immigration crackdowns around the world, returnees, especially women and girls, minorities, journalists and human rights defenders, may face heightened risks of arbitrary detention, enforced disappearance and systematic discrimination.
+Hazara women and girls face a heightened, multi-dimensional risk of persecution on the grounds of their ethnic, religious and gender identity.

 Any path toward normalization must be strictly contingent on the Taliban’s compliance with international law, particularly with respect to the rights of women and girls.
 Both the Taliban and UN member states should engage constructively with the Doha Process, while ensuring the meaningful inclusion of Afghan women human rights defenders and civil society in all negotiations and future political arrangements.

 The international community should continue to pursue justice for likely atrocity crimes, regardless of the position, nationality or affiliation of the alleged perpetrator.
-The international community should cooperate with and lend support to the ICC and ICJ.
-States must uphold the principle of non-refoulement.
+States should cooperate with and support the ICC and ICJ and ensure the IIM-A is sufficiently resourced to investigate, preserve evidence and engage directly with Afghan victims and survivors.

 For more on the Global Centre’s advocacy work on the situation in Afghanistan, see our Afghanistan country advocacy page.